 The PhD Summer Academy for PhD students is a 2 weeks intense period of learning for PhD students, debating, and discovering the fundamental concepts and recent trends in supply chain management, in addition to meeting future colleagues and having a great time in Zaragoza, Spain.
+ZLC is looking forward to receiving new applications for the Summer Academy 2021.
 Apply Now!

 Dolores Romero Morales

 Copenhagen Business School